timsbiomed/jpaserver-scripts/README.md

 # jpaserver-scripts (private)
 scripts to start and config the hapi-fhir-jpaserver-starter
+- assumes a companion repo, ontology_cache is in the same directory as this repo.

 This is a **private** repo so we don't have to sweat leaving passwords or data in here.